Ajiet-DevNation/HackElite2023/README.md

 - You can contribute for this either by uploading your own UI images along with appropriate code or by uploading solutions for the given tasks.

 **Type#4:**

-- Type#4 is a folder to upload various kinds of portfolio websites.